Leptogenesis, Fermion Masses and Mixings in a SUSY $SU(5)$ GUT with $D_{4}$ Flavor Symmetry: Summary and conclusion

 \section{Summary and conclusion}

 In this work, we have presented a model with a $D_{4}$ family symmetry to explain the fermion flavor structures in the framework of supersymmetric $ SU(5)$ grand unified theory.
-This is the first realization of a four-dimensional $SU(5)$ GUT with a flavor symmetry that does not include triplet irreducible representations.
-To establish a comprehensive study of this model, we have enlarged the field content of the usual scalar and matter sectors of SUSY $SU(5)$ GUT.
-Explicitly, we have added three RH neutrinos to generate neutrino masses via the type I seesaw mechanism, heavy messenger fields to make the model renormalizable at the GUT scale, higher dimensional\ Higgs\ multiplets to produce realistic quark-lepton Yukawa coupling ratios, and gauge singlet flavon fields to give rise to the observed fermion mass spectrum and mixing through the spontaneous symmetry breaking of the flavor group.
-Moreover, after adding these fields, an additional $U(1)$ symmetry is needed to control the invariance of the superpotentials in the quark and lepton sectors, and also to control the dangerous $d=4$ and $d=5$ proton decay operators.
+Besides the $SU(5)\times D_{4}$ model proposed in ref. \cite{D1} -- which was merely an implementation of the $D_{4}$ in $SU(5)$ -- this is the first comprehensive study of a four-dimensional $SU(5)$ GUT with a flavor symmetry that does not include triplet irreducible representations.
+To establish a thorough analysis of this model, we have enlarged the field content of the usual scalar and matter sectors of SUSY $SU(5)$ GUT.
+Explicitly, we have added three RH neutrinos to generate neutrino masses via the type I seesaw mechanism, heavy messenger fields to make the model renormalizable at the GUT scale, higher dimensional Higgs multiplets to produce realistic quark-lepton Yukawa coupling ratios, and gauge singlet flavon fields to give rise to the observed fermion mass spectrum and mixing through the spontaneous symmetry breaking of the flavor group.
+Moreover, after adding these fields, an additional $U(1)$ symmetry is imposed to control the invariance of the superpotentials in the quark and lepton sectors, and also the dangerous $d=4$ and $d=5$ proton decay operators.

 Integrating out the heavy messenger fields from the renormalizable superpotentials gives rise to higher-dimensional effective operators responsible for the fermion flavor structures.
 Moreover, to go beyond the minimal $SU(5)$ relation $\mathcal{Y}_{e}^{T}=\mathcal{Y}_{d}$ as well as the popular GJ relations which are disfavored by the experimental results, we have considered the CG factors $y_{e}/y_{d}=4/9$ and $y_{\mu }/y_{s}=9/2$ which are realized through the coupling of messenger fields with higher 24- and 45-dimensional Higgs fields and the flavon fields.
-This has led to the double ratio $\frac{y_{\mu }}{y_{s}}\frac{y_{d}}{y_{e}}\simeq 10.12$\ which is in good agreement with the phenomenological value at GUT scale.
-We have performed a numerical analysis in the down and charged lepton Yukawa sector where we have fixed our model parameters---the free parameters in the entries of the Yukawa matrices---and provided an accurate fit to the mixing angles, the Yukawa couplings and the Dirac $CP$\ phase of the quark sector at the GUT scale.
+This has led to the double ratio $\frac{y_{\mu }}{y_{s}}\frac{y_{d}}{y_{e}}\simeq 10.12$ which is in good agreement with the phenomenological value at GUT scale.
+We have performed a numerical analysis in the down and charged lepton Yukawa sector where we have fixed our model parameters -- the free parameters in the entries of the Yukawa matrices -- and provided an accurate fit to the mixing angles, the Yukawa couplings and the Dirac $CP$ phase of the quark sector at the GUT scale.